Getting Down To Business with Mark Mondo

 About The Show

-On a weekly basis, we broadcast a show on WVLP 103.1 FM, a community radio station in Valparaiso, Indiana, discussing business trends and helping or listeners gain insight or a competitive edge.
+We started this show on WVLP 103.1 FM, a community radio station in Valparaiso, Indiana, discussing business trends and helping or listeners gain insight or a competitive edge.
+Now, we're an independent publisher.

 Our Backstories